sakshar/CS238_W22/README.md

 This directory contains all the test inputs, source codes, results, and plots related to Homework 3. "hw3-2022.txt" contains the questions for the homework.

 # input
 This directory contains all the test inputs in both FASTA and txt formats. "test*.txt" are in FASTA format and "cpp_test*.txt" are in plain text format.
 My implementation expects the 3 DNA sequences in 3 separate lines in a plain text format.
 I have provided a script that can convert a FASTA file to a plain text file where each line is an individual DNA sequence.
 Additionally, I have provided a "score.csv" file.
 It contains the scoring matrix required to calculate the alignment score.
 A user can provide his/her own scoring matrix as a csv file following the structure of the "score.csv" file.
 It is in a 5x5 matrix format where the bases map to indices as 'A':0, 'C':1, 'G':2, 'T':3, '-':4.
 Suppose, match = +5, mismatch = -4, indel = -8, and the score between two gaps = 0.
-Then, the csv will look like:<br />
+Then, the csv will look like:
 ```
 +5,-4,-4,-4,-8
 -4,+5,-4,-4,-8